Flood Impacts Alert: Mold Risk After Historic Indiana Flooding

-Under SEA 277, IDEM cannot issue a No Further Action determination, approve closure, or request certain institutional controls until it has received and reviewed an evaluation of potential remedies.
-That requirement is triggered whenever a "reportable quantity" of petroleum remains or may remain underground at a site.
-Because the term was not defined for petroleum USTs, IDEM's letter clarifies that it will use 40 CFR 280.53 and its Risk-based Closure Guide (R2) for interpretation.
-State Forms #55439 and #55441 have also been updated to reflect correct up-to-date citations.
+Under SEA 277, IDEM cannot issue a No Further Action (NFA) determination, approve closure, or request certain institutional controls unless the commissioner has received and reviewed an evaluation of potential remedies.
+That requirement is triggered whenever a "reportable quantity" of released petroleum remains or may remain underground at a site.

 The Biden Administration promulgated a rule in March 2024 reducing the annual National Ambient Air Quality Standard for PM2.5 from 12 µg/m³ to 9 µg/m³.
 Several states and other groups filed legal challenges to the new rule.
 The Biden EPA directed all state and local agencies to review all permit applications in progress met the new lower standard.
 This resulted in more onerous control and operational requirements on the permit applicants.